MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_2-create-code-copilot-chat.md

     You should have a blank code line before and after the variable declarations.

-    Variable declarations aren't required for inline chat to generate code update suggestion from a prompt, but they do help anchor GitHub Copilot to a specific line of code where the update belongs.
+    Variable declarations aren't required for inline chat to generate code update suggestions from a prompt, but they do help anchor GitHub Copilot to a specific line of code where the update belongs.

 1. Select the `int indexOfDept = 0;` code line, open the inline chat, and then enter the following prompt: